 QA scorecards as they stand present limitations to CX and customer service leaders.
 Innovations in AI and machine learning can help identify specific agent behaviors that need coaching.
 Rather than checking off criteria such as whether or not an agent used a proper greeting, how many times they said the customer’s name, if they thanked the customer for their loyalty, or if they followed compliance scripts and other arbitrary items, AIS helps highlight agent behaviors that put customers at risk of churn and enables businesses to spotlight critical business transformation opportunities.

-Powering agent coaching opportunities
+Powering call center coaching opportunities

-A Fortune 1000 retailer is using AIS to power agent coaching opportunities.
+A Fortune 1000 retailer is using AIS to power coaching agents in the call center opportunities.
 Before using AIS, the retailer would have QA managers or supervisors listen in to a small sample of calls and they relied on post-call surveys to highlight opportunities for CX improvement.
 When a post-call survey was returned with a negative response to the traditional question, “Did the agent fully resolve your issue”, the QA manager would listen to the recording of the call to try and determine the reason for the poor survey result and apply their traditional QA scorecard to the interaction.
 In one example, the retailer found that an agent showed a lack of empathy and that may have driven the poor showing.

 Now, agents aren’t perfect.
 While this particular rep might show empathy to customers most of the time, the QA manager may have caught the one call where the agent fell short.
 As a result, the coaching opportunity was lost as the agent believes that this was a one-off, and his performance doesn't really change.